Best practices in professional development and

-Dr. Helm's new book, Becoming Young Thinkers: Deep Project Work in the Classroom was relased in 2015.
-This book connects Mind Brain Education Science research with project work and shows strategies for deepening project work to build mind/brain capacity and intellectual development.
+Dr. Helm's new book, Becoming Young Thinkers: Deep Project Work in the Classroom connects Mind Brain Education Science research with project work and shows strategies for deepening project work to build mind/brain capacity and intellectual development.
 Click here for information about the new book!

-Save the date!
-New summer training for 2017.
+Summer training for 2017.
 June 13, 14, 15. is now open for registration.
-Becoming Young Thinkers Institute for Teachers with Dr. Judy Harris Helm and Pam Scranton, Director of UPC Discovery Preschool; and Rebecca Wilson, Dual Language Teacher..
+Becoming Young Thinkers Institute for Teachers with Dr. Judy Harris Helm and Pam Scranton, Director of UPC Discovery Preschool; and Rebecca Wilson, Dual Language Teacher.
 Two overlapping sessions bring beginners together with advanced teachers.
-This year a Training of Trainers will be added to the institute.
-Click here for more information and to print out the save the date.
+This year a Training of Trainers has been added to the institute.
+Click here for more information, to download the brochure, and to register.

 Want to Learn About Engaged Learning and the Project Approach?

 Books and Resources on the Project Approach are available here.

 ecoming Young Thinkers Summer Institute is available here.

 For training on site, contact us directly. .

 Best Practices is a consulting and training company working for early childhood and elementary schools begun in 1997 by Dr. Judy Harris Helm.
 Best Practices Inc. is a certified WBE (Women's Business Enterprise).

 Services include school and program design, onsite observations; guided self-assessment of active, engaged learning; and training in specific practices such integrating standards, the project approach, documentation and authentic assessment.
 Dr. Helm incorporates research from neuroscience into her speeches and training.
 Workshops, keynote speeches and awareness presentations are available.
 Best Practices Inc. has certification as a Women's Business Enterprise (WBE).Click here to go directly to workshops and keynotes.